 These great tours bring you to the lesser-known places of Rome and show you a different side of the city that you wouldn’t see otherwise.

 Here are some highly-rated local tours that I selected especially for our readers.
-These are one by one excellent and highly-rayed tours that will show you a different side of Rome, far away from the beaten tourist paths.
+These are one-by-one excellent and highly-rated tours that will show you a different side of Rome, far away from the beaten tourist paths.
 Take a look:

 READ ALSO: Best Street Food Tour in Rome with a Local Guide